 Why is it that we feel active in our day-to-day, but unproductive when looking back on our week?
 Why is it that given the amount of time we spend working, we find it so difficult put time towards the goals that are most important to our wellbeing and happiness?

 We sat down with Dan Ariely, our Chief Behavioral Officer, to get to the bottom of it.
 Dan explained that it’s so difficult to put our long-term goals first because we often let our “Pebbles” get in the way of our “Big Rocks.”
-Pebbles are small tasks that come our way every day, while Big Rocks symbolize long-term goals, such as planning our family’s future, making financial plans, taking care of our health, and making progress on a large project.
+Pebbles are small tasks that come our way every day, while Big Rocks symbolize long-term goals, such as planning our family’s future, paying taxes, making financial plans, taking care of our health, and getting ready to move apartments.

 If our week was a glass jar, we could easily fill these jars with every pebble, grain, and small rock that comes our way.
 Without realizing, our jar would be full before there is any room for the Big Rocks that are important to us.

 So why do our short-term actions prevent us from reaching long-term goals?
 And what steps can we take to prioritize our future selves?

 1. Break down long-term goals into smaller milestones